About

 Mito Discovery Alliance

-Coordinates participation metadata, disease program enrollment, dynamic consent, contribution scoring, research opportunities, and public transparency.
+Coordinates participation details, disease program enrollment, opportunity acknowledgements, contribution summaries, research marketplace workflows, and public transparency.

 Disease communities